 World record attempt by Globe Adventurer Marc Suter

-Marc Suter, also known as the "Globe Adventurer", had set an ambitious goal for 2019: soloing the world in the record time of 60 days on a motorcycle.
-This would be the new world record for the fastest circumnavigation of the world by motorcycle!
-His journey was to lead through 77'000 kilometers, through all 6 continents and 36 countries.
+Marc Suter, also known as the “Globe Adventurer”, had an ambitious goal in his head for 2019: To circumnavigate the world solo on a motorcycle in the record time of 60 days.
+This would be the new world record for the fastest circumnavigation of the world on a motorcycle!
+His journey should be over 77 kilometers, through all 000 continents and 6 countries.

 36-year-old Marc Suter is a trained landscape gardener and has been working for a snow chains company as area sales manager for 10 years.
 In addition, he made the one KFOR military operation in Kosovo.
 From an early age his father had taken him on motorbike tours, which soon became a passion for the motorcycle.
 Inspired by other adventurers like Nick Sanders, Urs Pedraita aka "Grizzly" and Dylan Wickrama, Marc came up with his own project!

 Equipped with a Yamaha Super Ténéré and iXS motorcycle clothing from head to toe is the Swiss on 1.
 June 2019 at 01: 00 clock from Diesse in the Bernese Jura out to his adventure.
 Previously, Marc had used every opportunity for three years to prepare meticulously for the big adventure.
 He went through a physically tough workout and carefully selected his equipment in extensive tests.
 There was a lot to organize and plan in advance: where do I need a visa, how do I get across the different national borders, where are gas stations for my motorcycle etc.